quickliketurtle/sls-check-git-branch-before-deploy/README.md

 # Serverless Check Git Branch Before Deploy

-Serverless framework pluging to check that current git branch is allowed to deploy to serverless stage.
+Serverless framework plugin to check that current git branch is allowed to deploy to serverless stage.

 ## Getting Started